vnc

 crabbox vnc --id blue-lobster --open

-Managed AWS Windows and EC2 Mac desktop leases use the same command:
+Managed Windows and EC2 Mac desktop leases use the same command:

 crabbox warmup --provider aws --target windows --desktop